ostrowr/jsoncompat/readme.md

 Right now, releases to PyPI and npm are done in CI via manual dispatch of the `CI` workflow on a tag.
 Releases to cargo are done manually for now.

+Merging to main will trigger a release of the website.